APlusTeam/ISQA-3420/DFDDictionary.md

 * CPE Info: It is the new version of the XML that holds CPE information.
 * CPE Request: It requests a new version of the XML that holds CPE information.
 * CPE Response: It is the response containing the new version of the XML that holds CPE information.
+* Project Info Response/Policy Info Request: It sends the information about the open source package, and it requests policy info.
+* Policy Info Response: It is the result of the compliance check performed on the Manage Policy Information process.
+* Policy Info Request: It requests information about the company's policy about open source software.
+* Policy Info Response: It is the the company's policy about open source software.

 ## Data Store
 * NIST CPE Information: It holds the standard (global) names for packages of softwares.
 It is a XML file that is held locally.
 It is downloaded from the National Vulnerability Database website.
 * SPDX DB: Database that holds information about open source software, such as standard name, licenses, vulnerabilities, etc.
+* Policy DB: Data store that holds the company's policy information.

 ## Processes
 * Manage Code Streams: Process of gathering information about open source software, such as licenses and vulnerabilities.
 This process also persists the information into the company database.
 * FOSSology: Process of gathering information about licenses for specific files or packages.
 * Manage Project Information: Provides information about a specified open source code.
 * Manage CPE Information (Daily Job): This process is responsible to update the NIST CPE Information data store by downloading the latest version from the National Vulnerability Database.
+* Manage Policy Information: This process takes the information about the open source software and check to see if there is a match between the package licenses and vulnerabilities with the company's policy.